Appointment

 1. Search (Recruitment)

-Normally, the search shall include a formal announcement of the opening in major publications and national journals, along with notice to graduate schools in the field as well as personal contact with colleagues.
-The announcement shall be prepared by the search committee in consultation with the Dean of the College.
-It shall include such information as rank, responsibilities, and deadlines, and shall specify materials to be submitted.
+Normally, each search shall include a formal announcement of the position in major publications and appropriate web-based job sites, along with notice to graduate programs and to networks of colleagues.
+The announcement shall be prepared by the search committee in consultation with the Dean of the College and Vice President for Diversity and Inclusion.
+The ad includes information about the College along with the position’s rank, responsibilities, deadlines, and list of materials to be submitted.

 2. Screening

-The College shall reimburse the invited candidate for travel expenses incurred and shall provide meals and lodging throughout the scheduled interview period.
-Normally, during the campus visit the search committee shall arrange meetings for the candidate with the President, the Dean of the College, members of the appropriate program, including students, and such other members of the campus community as may be helpful to the committee's considerations.
-The candidate normally shall give a lecture or other instructional presentation as additional evidence of his or her interests and teaching abilities.
-A presentation by the candidate on their research/professional scholarship may also be warranted.
+The College shall reimburse invited candidates for travel expenses incurred and shall provide meals and lodging throughout the scheduled interview period.
+Normally, each candidate meets with the Dean of the College, faculty members of the appointee’s program, students, and such other members of the campus community as may be helpful to the candidate’s recruitment.
+These meetings are arranged in advance by the Search Committee Chair and the Senior Administrative Assistant in the Dean’s Office.
+Each candidate normally leads a sample class to provide evidence of teaching potential.
+A separate or integrated research/creative practice presentation may also be warranted.
+Friendly interactions and care of the candidates’ wellbeing should be the hallmark of the entire Centre interview process.

 Procedures for Part-Time Appointments to the Faculty